 By Theorem~\ref{thm-chi} (applied with $n = m^2$) and a union bound, it holds with superpolynomially high probability as $m\rta\infty$ that the submaps $ M|_{[\tau_k,\tau_k+m^{2}]}$ all have internal diameter at most $m^{2/d + \delta/2}$.
 Since the union of these submaps contains exactly half of the edges of $\bdy M^{(m)}$ (namely, one of the two edges corresponding to each edge of $\text{LERW}_m$), and since one can run the same argument to deal with the other half of $\bdy M^{(m)}$, the triangle inequality implies~\eqref{eqn-diam-upper}.

-We now prove the last claim.
+We now prove the last part of the proposition.
 We consider a collection of time intervals of length $m^{\alpha}$ such that the corresponding submaps of $M$ intersect only along their boundaries and each intersects $\op{LERW}_m$.
 The collection is given by

-where \begin{itemize} \item the sequence of stopping times $\tau_0,\tau_1,\ldots$ is defined inductively by setting $\tau_0 = 0$ and setting $\tau_{k+1}$ equal to the first time $\geq \tau_k + m^{\alpha}$ at which $\mcl R$ achieves a running minimum; and \item $K$ is the smallest positive integer satisfying $\tau_K > t_m$. \end{itemize}
+where \begin{itemize} \item the sequence of stopping times $\tau_0,\tau_1,\ldots$ is defined inductively by setting $\tau_0 = 0$ and setting $\tau_{k+1}$ equal to the first time $\geq \tau_k + m^{\alpha}$ at which $\mcl L$ achieves a running minimum; and \item $K$ is the smallest positive integer satisfying $\tau_K > t_m$. \end{itemize}